tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 The hours went by, 90.7 FM played their usual mix of Herbie Hancock and Limp Bizkit, and nobody came to access their units.

 Somewhat bored, I eventually decided to grab a snack from the vending machine by the restrooms.
-The vending machines at EverSafe are, in their own small way, one of the facility's more persistent mysteries.
-Not in a supernatural way, but still.
+The vending machines at EverSafe are, in their own way, one of the facility's more persistent mysteries.
+Not supernaturally, but still.

 Yesterday, the snack machine was stocked entirely with barbecue chips.
 The day before that, it sold nothing but bubble gum.
 Tonight, it contained rice crackers and something called "Muon Energy Bites" in packaging I didn't recognise and couldn't find online later.